Employment in sport

 Source data for tables and graphs

-As no Eurostat data collection is devoted specifically to sport, sport statistics are derived from already existing EU surveys.
-Sport employment statistics are derived from the results of the European Labour Force Survey (EU-LFS) — the main source of information on the situation of the EU labour market and employment trends.
+As there is no Eurostat data collection devoted specifically to sport, sport statistics are derived from existing EU data collections.
+Employment statistics related to sport are extracted from the results of the European Union Labour Force Survey (EU-LFS) — the main source of information about EU labour market and employment trends.

-The purpose of these statistics is to throw light on the contribution sport makes to overall employment and on the main characteristics of sport employment (using variables such as age, sex or educational attainment).
+The purpose of these statistics is to shed light on the contribution that sport makes to overall employment and on the main characteristics of employment in sport (using variables such as age, sex or educational attainment).

-- in a sport-related occupation in the sports sector (ISCO 342*NACE 93.1), e.g. professional athletes, professional coaches in fitness centres, etc.;
+- in a sports-related occupation in the sports sector (ISCO 342*NACE 93.1), e.g. professional athletes, professional coaches in fitness centres, etc.;

-- in a non-sport occupation in the sports sector (NACE 93.1), e.g. receptionists in fitness centres;
+- in a non-sports occupation in the sports sector (NACE 93.1), e.g. receptionists in fitness centres;

-- in a sport-related job (ISCO 342) outside the sports sector, e.g. school sport instructors.
+- in a sports-related job (ISCO 342) outside the sports sector, e.g. school sport instructors.

 NACE Rev.2 code 93.1 includes: